w3c/badging/explainer.md

   [`UIApplication.applicationIconBadgeNumber`](https://developer.apple.com/documentation/uikit/uiapplication/1622918-applicationiconbadgenumber),
   which lets you set a positive integer only.
 * Integer badges are passed directly to the host API.
-* Strings that are numeric digits are converted to a number and passed to the host API.
 * Flag badges and strings other than digits are just represented by the number "1".